-7. After school, we went home and told our respective parents about the incident.
+After school, we went home and told our respective parents about the incident.
 Lakshmana Sastry summoned the teacher, and in our presence, told the teacher that he should not spread the poison of social inequality and communal intolerance in the minds of innocent children.
 He bluntly asked the teacher to either apologise or quit the school and the island.
-Not only did the teacher regret his behaviour, but the strong sense of conviction Lakshmana Sastry conveyed ultimately reformed this young teacher.
+Not only did the teacher regret his behaviour, but the strong sense of conviction conviction: a strong Lakshmana Sastry conveyed ultimately reformed opinion or belief this young teacher.